-Rule 2: Test your hypotheses about features and prices directly with potential customers to gauge how much they want and are willing to pay for a new product and complementary add on features.
+Rule 2: Test your hypotheses about features and prices directly with potential customers to gauge how much they want and are willing to pay for a new product and complimentary add-on features.
 Don’t assume they will want it because you think it’s a good price product bundle.

-Porsche, for example, is always un-bundling and bundling value to prove or disprove their price bundling strategy.
-Over time, they have found that a certain group of ultra-premium customers doesn’t want all the trimmings they thought they would.
-In particular, the TV entertainments system.
+Porsche, for example, is always unbundling and bundling value to prove or disprove their price bundling strategy.
+Over time, they’ve found that a certain group of ultra-premium customers don’t want all the trimmings they thought they would.
+In particular, the TV entertainment system.

 They looked at their broader customer group and how they valued a car with or without a TV.

 They found that customers that valued the TV add-on most were generally people who bought their SUVs models.
 I.e., Cayenne, Macan, and Panamera.
-In particular, customers with young families that needed a TV to entertain young kids on long road trips or school pick up and drop offs.
+Particularly, customers with young kids that needed a TV to entertain them on long road trips or school pick up/drop-offs.

-Because of this information like this, Porsche disconnected the TV-for-free-option from its exclusive range of cars (Carrera, 911 GT1, Turbo, etc.).
+Because of this information, Porsche disconnected the TV-for-free option from its exclusive range of cars (Carrera, 911 GT1, Turbo, etc.).
 They’ve offered it as a separate purchase upon request.
 And, since de-bundling the TV from the offer, and re-pricing the TV feature individually (approx. $1000+), they have created a new revenue stream for themselves.
 This has increased the perceived value of the car in their premium and mid-range markets.
 This has given them revenue that amounts to pure extra profit as the marginal cost for the TV is probably very low in the first place.

 Verizon weighed up whether they should create bundles focused on price savings or benefits for phone and tablet + accessory products.
 In the end, they decided to highlight convenience and improved device performance as the primary benefits of bundling; not cost savings to customers.